vdaas/vald/docs/contributing/coding-style.md

 When a dependent object has the following factor, you can decide to mock the dependent object.

 - Incomplete implementation
-- IO
+- I/O
-  - Network access, disk operation, etc.
+  - e. g.
+Network access, disk operation, or etc.
 - Hardware dependent
   - e. g.
 CPU, Memory usage, disk I/O, or etc.
 - Difficult to create error of dependent object (when we will write error test case)